+Rustin Howard has been a director of the company since October 2007.
+Mr. Howard is principal of Whitesand Investments LLC, an angel investment organization.
 In 1990, he founded and served as CEO and Chairman of Phyton, Inc., a world leader in the use of proprietary plant cell fermentation technology, including the production of paclitaxel, the active ingredient of Bristol-Myers Squibb's multi-billion dollar anticancer drug, Taxol[®].
-Phyton was sold to a private pharmaceutical company in 2003.
+Phyton was sold to DFB Pharmaceuticals, Inc. in 2003.
 Additionally, Mr. Howard is the Chairman of DeepGulf, Inc., and a co-owner and officer of Silver Bullet Technology.
 DeepGulf builds underwater pipelines and associated facilities in deep and ultra-deep offshore oil and gas production fields.
 Silver Bullet Technology, where he has been primarily responsible for corporate and financial oversight as well as strategic planning, manufactures and sells software for the banking and payment processing industry.
 Previously, he served as president and CEO of BioWorks Inc., a biotechnology company he founded to develop, produce, and sell products that replace chemical pesticides.

-He earned his MBA from Cornell University's Johnson Graduate School of Management, where he focused his studies on Entrepreneurship, and managing innovation and technology.
+Mr. Howard earned his MBA from Cornell University's Johnson Graduate School of Management, where he focused his studies on entrepreneurship, and managing innovation and technology.

-William L. Reali.
+William L. Reali has been a director of our company since February 2007, serving as the Chairman of the Board of Directors since September 2010.
 Mr. Reali is a Certified Public Accountant with the firm of Reali, Giampetro and Scott in Canfield, Ohio.
 The firm provides auditing and other related accounting and tax services to a diverse group of business clients.
 Over the past five years, Mr. Reali's primary responsibility with the firm has been business consulting, working with large and small national and multinational clients.
-He has worked with distressed companies, assisting them with cost reduction, turn-around programs and re-organization.
-Mr. Reali assumed the roll of Chairman of the Board of Directors on September 3, 2010.
+He has worked with distressed companies, assisting them with cost reduction, turnaround programs and re-organization.

 Serving as Chairman of various community associations, Mr. Reali donates a great deal of time to local organizations.
 Mr. Reali received his BA from Youngstown State University.